caktus/django-file-picker/README.rst

 even movies to a text field.
 Whether it is intended to be HTML, XML, or plain-text.

 The deep concern while building file picker has been flexibility.
-Too many projects focus on wrapping everything together so that they can make deep connects.
+Too many projects focus on wrapping everything together so that they can make deep connections.

 Our main goal has been to build a application that facilitates deep connections, that can be attached accross multiple applications and models.